 PML first identified ocean acidification as a problem as part of a Defra review on the potential impact of increased carbon dioxide in the marine environment in 2004, this was followed by contribution to a Royal Society Working Group which concluded that further research into ocean acidification was needed.
 In 2007 Dr Turley was invited to lead the ocean section in the 4th IPCC Assessment Report – the first of these assessments to include information on ocean acidification.

 This raised the profile of ocean acidification and growing concern about the problem led to NERC, Defra and DECC combining forces to fund a £12M UK research programme to investigate the effects of ocean acidification, to which several PML scientists were major contributors.
-The scientific findings from the project informed policy at an international level and have contributed to discussions at several major events including several UNFCCC Conference of the Parties, including providing input to the 2015 Paris agreement.
+The scientific findings from the project informed policy at an international level and have contributed to discussions at several major events including every UNFCCC Conference of the Parties since 2009.
+This influence has culminated in the significant recognition of the ocean in the Paris Agreement, a global accord to address climate change, and the development of a UN Sustainable Development Goal target on ocean acidification (SDG14.3).

 Valuing the marine environment for better management

-Through our work on marine ES, PML has not only fed into and influenced national policy but has also enabled these novel approaches and understanding to impact coastal site management at the grass roots level.
+Through our work on marine ecosystem services, PML has not only fed into and influenced national policy but has also enabled these novel approaches and understanding to impact coastal site management at the grass roots level.
+PML research has also contributed to Impact Assessments created by Defra to inform the designation of Marine Conservation Zones.

 Plymouth Marine Laboratory.
 2017.
 Ecosystem Services Valuation for Southwest Coastal Managers.
 A guide to support the integration of ecosystem services into the management of coastal areas.
 Plymouth, UK.